emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ## Detailed design

-This RFC aim to introduce and define the semantics of the Handlebars strict mode, as well as the low-level primitive APIs to enable it.
+This RFC aims to introduce and define the semantics of the Handlebars strict mode, as well as the low-level primitive APIs to enable it.
 However, it does not introduce any new user-facing syntax or conveniences for opting into this mode.

-The intention is that primary way for users to opt-in to strict mode will be defined by the [template imports](./0000-template-imports.md) proposal using the APIs proposed in this RFC.
+The intention is that the primary way for users to opt-in to strict mode will be defined by the [template imports](./0000-template-imports.md) proposal using the APIs proposed in this RFC.
 However, these low-level APIs will also enable other build tools (such as [ember-cli-htmlbars-inline-precompile](https://github.com/ember-cli/ember-cli-htmlbars-inline-precompile))